Animations – (Plus version) more information

-Allura GPU for SketchUp – Powered by NVIDIA Iray® – is a new GPU based renderer which utilizes the power of you GPU to create faster renderings.. – is the latest, GPU based rendering engine for SketchUp.
+Allura for SketchUp – Powered by NVIDIA Iray® – is a new GPU based renderer which utilizes the power of you NVIDIA video card to create faster renderings.. – is the latest, GPU based rendering engine for SketchUp.

 Using your video board GPU lets us achieve amazing rendering speeds, a high quality rendering image and a satisfying rendering experience.